All about tiebreakers in the Pokémon TCG

 - An opponent cannot contribute less than 25%.
 If the calculated score is less than 25%, it defaults to 25%.

 - Byes are not factored into any calculation.
 If you received a Bye in Round 1 of a three-round tournament, your Opponent's Resistance would be calculated from your Round 2 and Round 3 opponents.
-However, that win would still contribute to your resistance score.
-(2-1 with a Bye is the same as 2-1 without a Bye: 66.67%.)
+In another scenario, if one of your opponents received a Bye and finished 2-1, then they would contribute a 1-1 score (50%) to your Opponent's Resistance.

 - The resistance score of a dropped opponent is determined by their final record.
 If they dropped at 1-2, their resistance score is 33.3%.

 - Your overall Opponent's Resistance is the average of these scores.
 If the resistance scores are 35%, 50%, 60%, and 75%, then your Opponent's Resistance is 55%.